 Deterioration of the financial condition of our distributors or customers could adversely impact our collection of accounts receivable.
 For the fiscal year ended January 31, 2024, the customers representing 10% or more of revenue were WT and Chicony, which accounted for approximately 53% and 14% of total revenue, respectively.
 As of January 31, 2024, accounts receivable with WT and Chicony were approximately \$10.3 million and \$7.0 million, respectively.
+For the three months ended April 30, 2024, the customers representing 10% or more of revenue were WT and Chicony, which accounted for approximately 62% and 13% of total revenue, respectively.
+As of April 30, 2024, accounts receivable with WT and Chicony were approximately \$13.8 million and \$7.4 million, respectively.
 We regularly review the collectability and creditworthiness of our distributors and customers to determine an appropriate allowance for credit losses.
 Based on our review of our distributors and customers, we currently have only immaterial reserves for uncollectible accounts.
-If our uncollectible accounts, however, were to exceed our current or future allowance for credit losses, our operating results would be negatively impacted.
+If our uncollectible accounts, however, were to exceed our current or future allowance for credit losses, our operating results and cash flows would be negatively impacted.